krallin/tini/README.md

 Debugging
 ---------

-If something isn't just like you expect, consider increasing the verbosity level (up to 3):
+If something isn't working just like you expect, consider increasing the verbosity level (up to 3):

     tini -v   -- bash -c 'exit 1'
     tini -vv  -- true